seanmcilroy29/sean/TS/RMSS.md

 hSpacing / vSpacing = MaxRenderWidth * (max_frame_height_minus_1 + 1) /
 ((max_frame_width_minus_1 + 1) * MaxRenderHeig
 ```
 The **_compressorname_** field of the *VisualSampleEntry* is an informative name.
-It is formatted in a fixed32-byte field, with the first byte set to the number of bytes to be displayed, followed by that number ofbytes of displayable data, followed by padding to complete 32 bytes total (including the size byte).The value "\012AOM Coding" is RECOMMENDED; the first byte is a count of the remaining bytes, here represented by \012, which (being octal 12) is decimal 10, the number of bytes in the rest of thestring.
+It is formatted in a fixed32-byte field, with the first byte set to the number of bytes to be displayed, followed by that number of bytes of displayable data, followed by padding to complete 32 bytes total (including the size byte).
+The value "\012AOM Coding" is RECOMMENDED; the first byte is a count of the remaining bytes, here represented by \012, which (being octal 12) is decimal 10, the number of bytes in the rest of thestring.

 ```
 NOTE: Parsers may ignore the value of the compressorname field.